alphagov/content-store/doc/content_item_fields.md

       "topics": ['TOPIC-CONTENT-ID'],
     }

-The keys here represent the format type of the link (for example, "topics").
-The value is a list of associated items, the order of which may be significant;
-content store preserves the order.
+The keys identify the type of related content, which may or may not match a format type.
+The value is a list of associated items, the order of which may be significant; content store preserves the order.

 In the `storing` context, the items are UUID strings.